Junípero Serra: Veneration

-Junípero Serra was beatified by Pope John Paul II on September 25, 1988.
+The cause for Serra's beatification was formally opened on October 21, 1951, granting him the title of Servant of God.
+Serra was beatified by Pope John Paul II on September 25, 1988.
 The pope spoke before a crowd of 20,000 in a beatification ceremony for six; according to the pope's address in English, "He sowed the seeds of Christian faith amid the momentous changes wrought by the arrival of European settlers in the New World.
 It was a field of missionary endeavor that required patience, perseverance, and humility, as well as vision and courage."

 During Serra's beatification, questions were raised about how Indians were treated while Serra was in charge.
 The question of Franciscan treatment of Indians first arose in 1783.
 The famous historian of missions Herbert Eugene Bolton gave evidence favorable to the case in 1948, and the testimony of five other historians was solicited in 1986.

 Serra was canonized by Pope Francis on September 23, 2015, as a part of the pope's first visit to the United States, the first canonization to take place on American soil.
 During a speech at the Pontifical North American College in Rome on May 2, 2015, Pope Francis stated that "Friar Junípero ... was one of the founding fathers of the United States, a saintly example of the Church's universality and special patron of the Hispanic people of the country."
 Junípero Serra is the second native saint of the Balearic Islands after Catherine of Palma.
 He is also included among the Saints of the United States and México.

 Serra's feast day is celebrated on July 1 in the United States and on August 28 everywhere.
 He is considered to be the patron saint of California, Hispanic Americans, and religious vocations.

 The Mission in Carmel, California, containing Serra's remains has continued as a place of public veneration.
 The burial location of Serra is southeast of the altar and is marked with an inscription in the floor of the sanctuary.
 Other relics are remnants of the wood from Serra's coffin on display next to the sanctuary, and personal items belonging to Serra on display in the mission museums.
 A bronze and marble sarcophagus depicting Serra's life was completed in 1924 by the sculptor Jo Mora, but Serra's remains have never been transferred to that sarcophagus.